[Updated on 03/05/2022]

 - A receipt showing that you paid the required application fees

-After you submit the documents, the responsible official will take a photo of you and will take your fingerprints.
+After you submit the documents, the responsible official will take a photo of your face and signature and will take your fingerprints.
 The police will cross-check your information with the State Agency for Refugees.

 Fees and how long it takes

-If you have refugee status, you can collect your Travel Document from the police station in 30 working days for 50 leva, or in 10 working days for 100 leva.
+If you have refugee status, humanitarian protection or asylum you can collect your Travel Document from the police station in 30 working days for 50 - 55 leva, or in 10 working days for 100 - 110 leva.

 You will need to pick up your Travel Document in person.
 In exceptional cases, another person can do it for you, but only if that person has a notarized power of attorney explicitly authorizing him or her to pick up the document on your behalf.

 The Travel Document that people with refugee status and humanitarian protection get is not a national passport and it does not give you the same rights as the Bulgarian red passport.
 Bulgarian citizens can travel to all EU member states, but for refugees there are special rules.

 You may need to get a visa to travel to the country you wish to visit.
 As countries’ entry and stay requirements regularly change, you should consult the embassy of the destination country before you make travel arrangements.

 You can find the contact details of embassies in Bulgaria here.